-Explore a collection of over 200 artifacts spanning eight decades of Georgia music history.
-You’ll see guitars from legends like Duane Allman and Chet Atkins, performance outfits worn by Cindy Wilson and Bill Anderson, tour shirts, backstage passes, and so much more!
+Explore over 200 artifacts spanning eight decades of Georgia music history, featuring newly added displays.
+You’ll see guitars from icons like the Indigo Girls and Drivin N Cryin, performance outfits worn by Trisha Yearwood and Little Richard, tour shirts, backstage passes, and so much more!

 Step Into the Sound: Permanent Interactive Experiences